Understanding the Florida Statute of Limitations and Your Personal Injury Case

 Any delay in discovering a personal injury must be reasonable.
 If the discovery of your injury was unreasonably delayed, the statute of limitation countdown starts ticking on the day you should have discovered it if you had exercised “due diligence.”

-Nursing Home Negligence Claims
+Nursing Home Abuse Claims

-In a nursing home negligence claim, you have two years from the date of the harm to file a personal injury lawsuit seeking damages on behalf of your loved one.
+In a nursing home abuse or negligence claim, you have two years from the date of the harm to file a personal injury lawsuit seeking damages on behalf of your loved one.
 In nursing home neglect claims, the victim is typically subject to wrongful conduct that might extend for years into the past.
 In cases like this, the statute of limitations countdown begins on the date of the most recent incident of abuse.

 If your loved one is mentally incompetent due to dementia or for some other reason, someone else will have to file the claim on their behalf.
-This person must be the victim’s parent, guardian, power of attorney attorney-in-fact, or probate executor.
+This person must be the victim’s parent, guardian, power of attorney, attorney-in-fact, or probate executor.
 If nobody fills any of these roles, a judge can appoint someone after a personal injury claim arises.

 Medical Malpractice Claims